“Pureed, Level 4” & “Liquidised, Level 3” IDDSI Diets Replaced “Dysphagia Puree”

 This diet is restrictive and may significantly impact your quality of life.
 At this time, though, a pureed diet texture has been found to be the easiest and safest for you to swallow.
 Your dysphagia may be significant at this time.
 Ask your therapist for a prognosis on how long you may need to stay with this diet.

 To make sure your pureed food is moist and smooth, try out the Spoon Tilt Test by IDDSI.org.
 The puree should slide off the spoon without sticking to the spoon.
 See The Spoon Tilt Test on page 7 of this Testing Methods document from IDDSI.
-You can find testing methods for the Liquidized diet there also.
+You can find details of the IDDSI Framework and Testing Methods for all levels in many languages, including Pureed, Level 4 and Liquidised, Level 3, when you click here.

 More Resources on Pureed, Level 4: